-PACCAR recommends that any service parts used for maintenance, repair or replacement of emission control systems be new or genuine PACCAR approved rebuilt parts and assemblies, and that the engine be serviced by an authorized PACCAR engine dealer.
+PACCAR recommends that any service parts used for maintenance, repair or replacement of emission control systems be new or genuine PACCAR approved rebuilt parts and assemblies, and that the engine be serviced by an authorized PACCAR engine dealer or an authorized Cummins Distributor.
 Your vehicle contains air, fuel, and electrical components that may affect engine emission controls.
 The use of non-genuine engine or vehicle replacement parts that are not equivalent to the PACCAR engine or OEM vehicle manufacturer's original part may impair the engine and vehicle emissions control system from working or functioning effectively, and may jeopardize your emissions warranty coverage.

-The owner may elect to have maintenance, replacement or repair of the emission control parts performed by a facility other than an authorized PACCAR engine dealer and may elect to use parts other than new or genuine approved rebuilt parts and assemblies for such maintenance. replacement or repair; however, the cost of such service or parts and subsequent failures resulting from such service or parts will not be covered under this emission control system warranty, except for "Emergency Repairs on page 95."
+The owner may elect to have maintenance, replacement or repair of the emission control parts performed by a facility other than an authorized PACCAR engine dealer or an authorized Cummins Distributor and may elect to use parts other than new or genuine approved rebuilt parts and assemblies for such maintenance, replacement or repair; however, the cost of such service or parts and subsequent failures resulting from such service or parts will not be covered under this emission control system warranty, except for " Emergency Repairs on page 88 ."